techidaily/site-games-able/source/_posts/access-all-features-on-xbox-1-without-standard-controls.md

 ## Use Your Smartphone to Control Your Xbox

- You can control your Xbox console using the native Xbox app, available for[iOS](https://apps.apple.com/us/app/xbox/id736179781) and[Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU2027778/https://play.google.com/store/apps/details?id=com.microsoft.xboxone.smartglass&hl=en&gl=US) .
+ You can control your Xbox console using the native Xbox app, available for [iOS](https://apps.apple.com/us/app/xbox/id736179781) and [Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU2027778/https://play.google.com/store/apps/details?id=com.microsoft.xboxone.smartglass&hl=en&gl=US) .
 This app provides a convenient and user-friendly interface for managing your Xbox remotely.

  Using the Xbox app, you can navigate through menus on your Xbox console, launch games and apps, control media playback, capture screenshots and even search for things using your smartphone's keyboard.
 The app replicates the functionality of an Xbox controller, providing virtual buttons and controls that mirror those found on the physical controller.